• Skip to primary navigation

 Thumbprint cookies are basically butter cookies with a divot that is created by pressing a thumbprint into the center.

 This divot is often filled with raspberry jam.
-Other options can include your favorite flavor of jam, jelly, marmalade, lemon curd, chocolate, or caramel.
+Other options can include your favorite flavor of jam, jelly, marmalade, lemon curd, chocolate, dulce de leche, or caramel.

 The cookies are known as "Hallongrotta" in Swedish which means raspberry cave.
 This is why raspberry is the most common jam flavor you see with thumbprint cookies.